Human-Centered-Future-Computing/lab-website/content/authors/sougata/_index.md

 ---
 # Display name
-title: Sravan Danda
+title: Sougata Sen

 # Username (this should match the folder name)
 authors:
-- sravan
+- sougata

 # Is this the primary user of the site?
 superuser: false